RAKETOMET135/HauntedIsland/README.md

 **There is a crafting system where players can craft various items.
 For example they can craft axes, spears, shovels, pickaxes, torches and much more.
 In total there is 100+ items players can obtain.**
 **Cutting trees, bushes, rocks is crucial to progress through the game.**
 **To make make survival like it should be, I added hunger and thirst.
 It is important to consider these when attempting this amazing survival on this haunted island.**
+**Players can try other activities like fishing, digging dirt or even using a drill.**